U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

     heteroscedasticity, and outliers.

-  - **Normal Q-Q:** The quantile-quantile (Q-Q) plot is used to check if the dependent variable follow a normal distribution.
+  - **Normal Q-Q:** The quantile-quantile (Q-Q) plot is used to check if the dependent variable follows a normal distribution.

   - **Scale-Location:** This plot is used to verify if the residuals are spread equally (homoscedasticity) or not (heteroscedasticity)